 The project spans four 350 MW sites in the Dutch North Sea, offered to tender in separate lots by the Dutch Government, two in 2017 and two in 2018.
 In a ground-breaking move, the Government invited companies to submit zero-subsidy bids for these projects, using a full comparative assessment scoring system, rather than price, to award contracts.
 Vattenfall was confirmed as the winner for Hollandse Kust Zuid Wind Farm Sites I and II (HKZWFS I and II) in March 2018 and HKZWFS III and IV in July 2019.

-Scour protection work is due to start on site in June 2021, followed swiftly in July with the first monopile foundations being supplied by SIF.
-The foundations are a new design.
-Instead of using the traditional transition pieces, the new design sees the work platforms and ladder attached directly to the monopile.
+Scour protection started on site in June 2021, followed swiftly in July 2021 with the first monopile foundations supplied by SIF.
+Instead of using the traditional transition pieces, SIF's new foundation design sees the work platforms and ladder attached directly to the monopile.
 Vattenfall believes this will increase installation speeds and reduce costs.
-They will be transported (from Maasvlakte in Rotterdam) and installed by Seaway 7 using foundation installation vessel Seaway Strashnov.
-Monopile installation will continue, with a winter break, into the summer of 2022.
+Seaway 7 transported (from Maasvlakte in Rotterdam) and installed the foundations using installation vessel Seaway Strashnov.
+It completed piling work for all 140 foundations in early September 2022.

-The 315 km of 66 kW inter-array cables connecting the turbines to TenneT's two offshore substations for the zone are being supplied by Prysmian and will be installed by Seaway 7 in 2022 and 2023.
-The turbines themselves are planned for installation from April 2022 to April 2023.
-Cadeler's installation vessel Wind Osprey will be used to transport (again from Maasvlakte) and install the wind turbines.
+The 315 km of 66 kW inter-array cables connecting the turbines to TenneT's two offshore substations for the zone are supplied by Prysmian, with Seaway 7 installing them.

-The first turbines of the Hollandse Kust Zuid Wind Farm are expected to start generating electricity in 2022.
-By mid-2023, all 140 wind turbines should be operational.
-A new operations and maintenance hub for the project is under construction at the Port of Ijmuiden.
+The Port of Ijmuiden will serve as the operations and maintenance hub for the project.
 Windcat Workboats has also been contracted for the supply of hydrogen-powered crew transfer vessels (CTVs) for the maintenance of the wind farm.

 At a glance